 I grew up watching my mother balance working overtime while trying to feed two children.
 I later saw my stepfather work his way up the factory ladder, his work ethic and dedication to our family driving me forward.
 I was the first in my immediate family to graduate high school and went to MSU, completing a Bachelor’s in Social Work.
 As a senior in college, I completed my social work internship in Jefferson City to learn more about policy’s impact on the profession.
 Within a few weeks, I knew that I would one day run for office.
 I learned very quickly that not enough legislators understood the realities of poverty.
 With social services making up the bulk of our 27 billion dollar budget, and with laws that dictate how services are offered and if folks are able to break the cycle, we need legislators who understand the implications of policy.
 I ran to bring my unique perspectives to Jefferson City.

 I am committed to the 132nd.
-My husband and I are proud to raise our children here.
+I am proud to raise my children here.
 I serve with many area organizations and committees working to break down communication barriers while helping families find tools to combat generational poverty.
 I have served on my neighborhood association board and I am a dedicated supporter of the local businesses in our district.
 Each weekend, I travel from Jefferson City back to Springfield to drink coffee with my constituents, speak at events that matter to you and your families, and to pour into our community.

 I have been and will continue to be a voice of equality and equity in Jefferson City for so many of you in the 132nd who do not feel heard.
 I know the struggles you face and the goals you have for your families.
 As your representative, I will continue to fight every day for the issues that are important to you because those issues are also important to me.